The Death of the Click

 Why does this not infuriate people?
 Why do web browser designers even expose capability of browsers to do this kind of tracking even if its anonymous?
 It causes nothing but trouble.
 It gets used in inappropriate ways and is also used as justification to get more from users.
 If it doesn't exist at all we can all go back to the web being like a newspaper or magazine.
 Where advertisers know their fucking place and buy advertising on the CHANCE that you will read and get out of this stupid fucking notion that t

+Heat maps just make me wonder how on earth people are browsing.
+When I go to a webpage, assuming I'm there to read, the first thing I do is shove the mouse somewhere else (ideally a second monitor, if not just off he side somewhere) and use cursor keys *because they don't overlay an irritating pointer over what I'm trying to read, and are more effective for moving up and down a bunch of text*.
+Do people really look with their mice???

-Maybe people are oversaturated (Score:2)
+Maybe people are oversaturated (Score:5, Insightful)

 Perhaps it is marketing itself that is no longer effective.
 Everyone knows the dominant players in every major market and everyone intuitively understands they're just being sold to.
 Some tune them out and the others are just fed up with invasive, annoying ads and use adblockers.